lukaskubanek/Dotfiles/README.md

 #### Step 7: Terminal Theme

-Import `Solar Panels.terminal` in the Terminal’s preferences.
+Install the font `Menlo for Powerline` e.g. from this [Gist](https://gist.github.com/sjl/1627888#file-menlo-forpowerline-ttc-zip) and import `Solar Panels.terminal` in the Terminal’s preferences.

 #### Step 8: Keyboard Layouts